Crime & Justice

 25 years have passed since 12-year-old Quiana Dees was shot in the head and left to die in a vacant lot on Washington Ave and Fischer Avenue.

-Asbury Park, NJ – 25 years have passed since 12-year-old Quiana Dees was shot in the head and left to die in a vacant lot on Washington Ave on the border of Neptune and Asbury Park, New Jersey.
+Asbury Park, NJ — 25 years have passed since 12-year-old Quiana Dees was shot in the head and left to die in a vacant lot on Washington Ave on the border of Neptune and Asbury Park.

 25 years unsolved

-And 25 years later, Quiana Dees death still remains a mystery.
+And 25 years later, Quiana’s death still remains a mystery.

-Every first Saturday in May since Quiana’s murder, her mother Penny Dees, her family, and community members march the Asbury Park streets to remind the community of Quiana’s untimely death and to raise awareness on victims who have been claimed by street violence in Monmouth County.
+Every first Saturday in May since Quiana’s murder, her mother Penny Dees, her family, and community members march through Asbury Park to honor her life and raise awareness about victims lost to street violence in Monmouth County.

 Penny Dees hopes the 25th year will be the last year of marching in solving her daughter’s murder.